SIN, REPENTANCE AND THE CROSS OF CHRIST

 Luke 18:9-17 The parable of the self-righteous Pharisees and the humble publican emphasize the fact that we must always remain aware of our sin lest pride creeps in and draws us away from the truth.
 We must stay humble before Jesus, not to live in self-condemnation, but to constantly remain aware of what exactly our great God has done for us through His blood, so that we might live in the freedom and power of His mercy.

-Luke 24:47 Jesus, as He is about to ascend to heaven, tells His disciples to preach repentance for the remission of sin to all nations, not just to the Jews.
-This is the exact same message that Paul preached when he went to the gentiles.
+Luke 24:47 Jesus, as He is about to ascend to heaven, tells His disciples that “repentance and the remission of sin should be preached in his name among all nations,” not just to the Jews.
+This is the exact same message that both Peter and Paul preached as they spread the gospel across both Judea and the world.

 John 1:29 When Jesus is described by John the Baptist, He is called the Lamb of God, who takes away the sins of the world.
-Just as the angel of the Lord described Jesus to Joseph as the one who would take away our sin, so John the Baptist described Jesus to those around him when he sees Jesus from afar.
+Just as the angel of the Lord described Jesus to Joseph as the one who would take away our sin (Matthew 1:20-21), so John the Baptist described Jesus to those around him when he sees Jesus from afar.

-John 5:1-14 Jesus healed a man who couldn’t walk, and then tells him to sin no more lest a “worse thing happen” to him.
+John 5:1-14 In this passage Jesus healed a man who couldn’t walk, and then tells him…not to be blessed or to increase financially…but to sin no more lest a “worse thing happen” to him.
 Again, Jesus is emphasizing the horrible, eternal consequences of sin, and illustrates that point by stating that, even being unable to walk for a lifetime is nothing compared to what happens to the unrepentant in hell.

 John 8:1-9 In the parable of the woman caught in adultery, Jesus makes the point that we are all hypocrites, and must be careful not to condemn others who sin, for what if our own sin was exposed for the world to see?
 Instead, as Jesus illustrated for us, we should loving point out sin to those who have ears to hear, sharing with them the mercy of God, and encouraging them to go…and sin no more.